Install the LinkMesh agent (optional)

 collector to let LinkMesh discover what’s worth collecting on a host or in

-a cluster and feed it into the onboarding wizard — and, where you want it, to
+a cluster and feed it into the onboarding wizard.
+Where you don’t already have a

-not a collector and not required — a self-managing collector enrols and runs
+not a collector and not required — a collector enrols, runs, and fetches its own

-fine without it.
-See The agent for what it does and
+config from the server without it.
+See The agent for what

-when it earns its place, and Enrol a collector
+it does and when it earns its place, and

 Before you start